Waqas-Abbasi/net-income-calculator-api/README.md

 Backend API for Net Income Calculator

+Information about Taxes scrapped from: https://salaryaftertax.com/us

+Information about Rent scrapped from: https://www.rentjungle.com/rentdata/

 Tax and Rent Information about a city can be attained by making a `post` request to `/getdata`.